phetsims/mean-share-and-balance/doc/model.md

 # Mean: Share and Balance - Model Description

-@author Marla Schulz (PhET Interactive Simulations)
+@author Amanda McGarry (PhET Interactive Simulations), Marla Schulz (PhET Interactive Simulations)

 This document is a high-level description of the model used in PhET's *Mean: Share and Balance* simulation.